-The task is then to systematically study the gravitational path-integral under such conditions.
-This is quite an ambitious goal to achieve as the gravitational path-integral for the action stated in eq. (\ref{eq:grav_act}) is non-renormalizable \cite{tHooft:1974toh, Deser:1974nb, Deser:1974cz, Goroff:1985sz, Goroff:1985th, vandeVen:1991gw} if higher-derivative terms are not included.
+The task is then to systematically study the gravitational path integral under such conditions.
+This is quite an ambitious goal to achieve as the gravitational path integral for the action stated in Eq. (\ref{eq:grav_act}) is nonrenormalizable \cite{tHooft:1974toh, Deser:1974nb, Deser:1974cz, Goroff:1985sz, Goroff:1985th, vandeVen:1991gw} if higher-derivative terms are not included.
 Higher-derivative terms can be included but at the cost of unitarity \cite{Stelle:1976gc}, which can be overcome if certain conditions are satisfied \cite{Salam:1978fd, Narain:2011gs, Narain:2016sgk, Buccio:2024hys}.
-However, one can still make decent progress by compromising on the ambitions a bit.
-In this paper we will focus on the Einstein-Hilbert (EH) gravity and ignore higher-derivative corrections.
-In any case as pure EH-gravity is one-loop renormalizable on-shell, it is sufficient for the points addressed in this paper \cite{tHooft:1974toh, Solodukhin:2015ypa}.
+However, one can still make decent progress by somewhat compromising on the ambitions.
+In this paper, we will focus on the Einstein-Hilbert (EH) gravity and ignore higher-derivative corrections.
+In any case as pure EH gravity is one-loop renormalizable on shell, it is sufficient for the points addressed in this paper \cite{tHooft:1974toh, Solodukhin:2015ypa}.

-We start by considering the spatially homogeneous and isotropic metric (which is the FLRW metric) in four space-time dimensions along with the metric fluctuations in the spatial part.
-In polar coordinates ${\bf x} = \{t_p, r, \ta, \cdots \}$, it is given by \beq s^2 = - N_p^2(t_p) {\rm d} t_p^2 + \underbrace{ a^2(t_p) \left[ \rho_{ij} + h_{ij}(t_p, {\bf x}) \right] }_{\g_{ij}} {\rm d}x^i \, {\rm d}x^j\, , \eeq where $\rho_{ij}$ can either correspond to flat or spherical or hyperboloid metric in 3D.
-The metric perturbations $h_{00}$ and $h_{0i}$ have been gauge fixed to zero and won't be considered in the following.
-The unknowns appearing in the metric ansatz are lapse $N_p(t_p)$, scale-factor $a(t_p)$ and $h_{ij}(t_p, x_m)$.
-The former two are only time ($t_p$) dependent while the fluctuation $h_{ij}$ is both $t_p$ and space $x_m$ dependent.
+We start by considering the spatially homogeneous and isotropic metric [which is the Friedmann–Lemaître–Robertson–Walker (FLRW) metric] in four spacetime dimensions along with the metric fluctuations in the spatial part.
+In polar coordinates ${\bf x} = \{t_p, r, \ta, \cdots \}$, it is given by \beq s^2 = - N_p^2(t_p) {\rm d} t_p^2 + \underbrace{ a^2(t_p) \left[ \rho_{ij} + h_{ij}(t_p, {\bf x}) \right] }_{\g_{ij}} {\rm d}x^i \, {\rm d}x^j\, , \eeq where $\rho_{ij}$ can either correspond to a flat or spherical or hyperboloid metric in 3D.
+The metric perturbations $h_{00}$ and $h_{0i}$ have been gauge fixed to zero and will not be considered in the following.
+The unknowns appearing in the metric ansatz are lapse $N_p(t_p)$, scale factor $a(t_p)$ and $h_{ij}(t_p, x_m)$.
+The former two are only time ($t_p$) dependent while the fluctuation $h_{ij}$ is both time ($t_p$) and space ($x_m$) dependent.